SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   Trying to use ``!`` to access a non-existent optional value triggers a runtime error.
+   Trying to use ``!`` to access a nonexistent optional value triggers a runtime error.
    Always make sure that an optional contains a non-``nil`` value before using ``!`` to force-unwrap its value.